Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 Join the community Easter hunt or send the kids off to do seasonal crafts while you kick back at the spa.

-Book a Geneva to Les Deux Alpes transfer, and you’ll be there in approximately 3 hours.
+Getting there: Book a Geneva to Les Deux Alpes transfer, and you’ll be there in approximately 3 hours.

-Work Hard Play Hard in St. Anton
+Work hard, play hard in St. Anton

 A reliable snow record establishes St. Anton in Austria as a safe bet for an Easter skiing getaway.